Find Posts By Topic

 Posts tagged with Creative Economy Archives - Art Beat

 If you squint at the bottom of a playbill or art exhibit description at a Seattle theater or gallery, you’ll often see the characters A&C written in purple, surrounded by a circle.
-That’s the logo of the Seattle Office of Arts and Culture, or ARTS, which funds some $13 million worth… [ Keep reading ]
+That’s the logo of the Seattle Office of Arts and Culture, or OAC, which funds some $13 million worth… [ Keep reading ]

 Seattle Arts Commission Response to 2025 – 2026 Proposed Budget